finarly/Notes/In_progress/DataBricks_Associate.md

         .table(<table_name>)
 ```

 AL can automatically infer the structure of the schema of the source table and can detect any updates to the source structure.
-If you don't want this cost to happen at every startup of the stream, you can store the inferred schema to be used later. **This location can be the same as the checkpoint location.**
+If you don't want this cost to happen at every startup of the stream, you can store the inferred schema so instead of inferring which incurs a cost, it can just look at this stored data. **This location can be the same as the checkpoint location.**

 ```
 spark.readStream